asyncapi/website/pages/blog/status-update-47-20.md

 ### New Npm Scope

 Since the 0.16.2 release, we changed the npm scope of the component and now use the official **asyncapi** one.
 That means you should update your dependencies and from now on use **@asyncapi/react-component**.

+Play with the latest version of the component using :point_down: showcase project.
+At the moment, you need to add a line break to **index.js** file and save the change to make the showcase work for you.
+Sorry about that.
+We reported the issue to CodeSandbox folks.

 [![Edit asyncapi-react-component-in-action](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/asyncapi-react-component-in-action-wvdy2)